ucbrise/flor/README.md

 Every `flor.loop` you name becomes a column, so nested metrics land at the right grain without a join table.
 Raw SQL is available too, via `flor.query(...)`.

-→ [Checkpoints](docs/checkpoints.md): what gets mirrored, non-torch objects, and bounding disk use.
+→ [Checkpoints](docs/checkpoints.md): what gets mirrored, enrolling objects explicitly, and bounding disk use.

 ## 🔍 Hindsight Logging: Fix It After You See It